Norgate-AV/crestron-simpl-plus/README.md

 Syntax highlighting.
 Compiler.

-TODO: Code snippets, code file-type icons, maybe better intellisense and autocompletes.
+TODO: code file-type icons, maybe better intellisense + autocompletes.

 This extension contributes the following commands:
 * `extension.simplCC_Series3`: Compiles the currently opened file if it is a SIMPL+ .usp.
 Targeted at the 3series processors.